JoabAlmeid/Lovy/README.md

 Guaranteed to work.
 Find the love of your dog's life or your money back.

 "I no longer have to sniff other dogs for love.
-I've found the hottest Corgi on TinDog.
+I've found the hottest Corgi on Lovy.
 Woof."
 Pebbles, New York

 A Plan for Every Dog's Needs